Categories

 There’s also a thin veneer of camp coating the whole film.
 This is probably another reason for the consensus that the film is “bad,” as mild camp often comes across as naked corniness.

-But, to my eyes, it’s clearly intentional that the old-fashioned script (easily the weakest part of the film) and classic-style production are over-the-top and melodramatic.
+But it’s clearly intentional that the old-fashioned script (easily the weakest part of the film) and classic-style production are over-the-top and melodramatic.
 And, to my eyes, the approach works: If you’re going to make a nearly-three-hour historical drama, at least go gaudy.

 Over and over again, I kept thinking “that was an amazing, magical scene, and I can’t wait to watch it again.”
 You only have to say that so many times before you realize you are watching something special.
 Some of my absolute favorites include a stampede, a kiss in the rain, and an orphanage rescue, but there are maybe a dozen highlights.